-Take and read a book written by Dr. W. W: Patton, the Congregationalist-not the other Patton, for he wouldn't write such a book-on "Remarkable Answers to Pray-er."
-He gives numbers of cases of the healing of disease in answer to prayer that are as thoroughly substantiated by testimony as unoroughly substantiated, by testimony as any of the cases in the Old or New Test-ament, We take a case in the New Testa-ment, say that of the man who was cured of lameness at the beautiful gate by Peter.
-We dealt bridge how the same the man who We don't know how lame the man was, the event occurred two thousand years ago, and there is no concurrence of a number of living witnesses in the story; yet we believe it because it is recorded in this book.
-Yet it because it is recorded in this book.
-Yet here are cases where the parties have been examined by physicians still living, who who have been under the care of the best physicians of the country for years, and who have finally been cured by the lay-ing on of hands and by prayer.
-There are recorded in Dr. Patton's book the cases of cures in this manner of Methodist ministers them-selves, of Presbyterians.
-Congregationalists selves, of Presbyterians, Congregationalists and Baptists, one after another, authenti-cated by testimony that would not be ques-tioned for a moment, if any other subject were under consideration.
+Take and read a book written by Dr. W. W. Patton, the Congregationalist-not the other Patton, for he wouldn't write such a book-on "Remarkable Answers to Pray-er", He gives numbers of cases of the healbook-on "Remarkable Answers to Pray-er." , He gives numbers of cases of the heal-ing of disease in answer to prayer that are as thoroughly substantiated by testimony as any of the cases in the Old or New Test-ament.
+We take a case in the New Test-ament.
+We take a case in the New Test-ament, say that of the man who was cured of lameness at the beautiful gate by Peter.
+We don't know how lame the man was, the event occurred two thousand years ago and there is no concurrence of a number of liv-ing witnesses in the story; yet we believe it because it is recorded in this book.
+Yet here are cases where the parties have been examined by physicians still by the lay-ing on of hands and by prayer.
+There are recorded in Dr. Patton's book the cases of cures in this manner of Methodist minis-ter's wives and Methodist ministers them-selves, of Preebyterians, Congregationalists and Baptists, one after another, authenti-cated by testimony-that would not be ques-tioned for a moment if any other subject were under consideration.

-giving the greatest credit to the age of reason and science, to the power of sleight-of-hand, and to sensorial illusion, and I cannot honestly account for all these strange phenomena on these grounds alone.
-There is such a thing as carrying skepticism to a point where it becomes as ridiculous as the greatest degree of credulity.
-Dr. Adam Clarke stands by me on this point.
-He says that to deny such things as the rappings and other strange manifestations at Epworth parsonage; is to deny the senses of mankind and the testimony of some of the best men and women in the world, and would over-turn every source of evidence on earth.
-Now when I say this, I am willing to admit an occult force, and in naming it I do not care for terms.
-There may be an undis-covered occult force that may explain everything that belongs to mediumistic phenomena.
-Prof. Huggins, after examin-ing these things, admits that there is some occult force that we have not yet got hold of.
-But that does not account for all the phenomena that are inspired.
-The some phenomena that are manifested.
+that to deny such things as the rappings and other strange manifestations at Epworth parsonage; is to deny the senses of mankind and the testimony of some of the best men and women in the world, and would overturn every source of evidence on earth.
+Now when I say this, I am willing to admit an occult force, and in naming it I do not. care for terms.
+There may be an undiscovered occult force that may explain everything that belongs to mediumistic phenomena.
+Prof. Huggins, after examining these things, admits that there is some occult force that we have not yet got hold of.
+But that does not account for all the phenomena that are manifested.
 Take some of the facts that belong to the realm of mind.
 How are you going to account for such a thing as that dream of the lost company in the mountains.
 It is not safe to deny it.
-You might as well deny any statement of fact in the New Testament.
-If we are to put any trust at all in human testimony, we must believe that fact occurred as related.
+You might as well deny any state-ment of fact in the New Testament.
+If we are to put any trust at all in human testimony we suist believe that fact occurred as related.
 When Bishop Lee of Iowa fell from the top of the stairs, his son, living in Missouri, was awoke as by a shock in the midst of a troubled dream, and he got up and told his companion,"My father has fallen and hurt himself," and the next morning he received a telegram announcing the fact.
 What are you going to do with these things?
 What explanation do you have when one mind somehow reads another mind?
 How is it that the spirit may seem to go out beyond ourselves?
+You are going to go out beyond ourselves?
 You are going to visit some people, and when you get there they will say, "We were just thinking of you and expecting you."
-They had an impression of your coming through your wind going abard of your to they had mind going ahead of you.
-Is there not something in this that wants something more than an occult force to explain it?
+They had an impression of your coming through your mind going ahead of you.
+Is there not something in this that wants something?" more than an occult force to explain it?
 Can we account for it except on the theory of the mind traveling out of or beyond the body.